Peneyra/Gif_Builder/Documentation/README.md

 This program is designed to compress a weather image into as small a text file as possible without sacrificing accuracy.
-It was designed by Aevix (aka Sean Peneyra, former submarine officer).
+It was designed by LCDR Sean Peneyra in conjunction with Aevix LLC for use by the SSBN force.

 The accompanying PDF will contain a more readable set of procedures.